Opportunities for Harvard Students

 Tutorial in Georgian Language: GRGN Ar

-Individualized study of the Georgian language at the Elementary level.
+Individualized study of the Georgian language at the elementary and intermediate level.
 Conducted as a tutorial.
-A two semester introductory course in modern Georgian language and culture, designed for students without previous knowledge who would like to speak Georgian or use the language for reading and research.
-All four major communicative skills (speaking, listening comprehension, reading, writing) are stressed.
-Students are exposed to Georgian culture through work with film, journalism, and literature as they learn to use the language both as a means of communication and as a tool for reading and research.
+A two-semester introductory course in modern Georgian language and culture, designed for students without previous knowledge who would like to speak Georgian or use the language for reading and research.
+All four major communicative skills (speaking, listening and viewing comprehension, reading, and writing) are stressed.
+Students are exposed to Georgian culture through work with film, journalism, and literature.

 Conference Funding